A Survey on Speech Large Language Models for Understanding: Challenges

 However, in the unseen SLU task, both Qwen2.5-Omni and SALMONN show drops compared to their base text LLMs.
 Additionally, both Qwen2.5-Omni and SALMONN demonstrates slightly higher or comparable performance accuracy when given ASR text as input compared to direct speech input, which implies that the benefits of two-stage step-by-step reasoning are not inferior to the potential degradation caused by error propagation in the cascaded pipeline in task.
 It further demonstrates the potential decline in deep semantic reasoning ability caused by multimodal fusion during the training process of current Speech LLM paradigms.

-In general, these results suggest that although Speech LLMs can align speech inputs with textual outputs through fine-tuning, their original textual reasoning capacity may be weakened, likely due to modality alignment constraints and shared model capacity.
+In general, these results suggest that although Speech LLMs can align speech inputs with textual outputs through fine-tuning, their original textual reasoning capacity may be weakened, likely due to modality alignment constraints~\cite{fang2025lowresourcedomainadaptationspeech} and shared model capacity.

-Beyond the two challenges elaborated above, Speech LLMs face a range of additional issues.
-These include difficulties in reliably capturing acoustic information and limited reasoning capabilities based on this, and challenges with temporal alignment of speech segments—particularly in defining independent time boundaries through instructions, an aspect that has received little attention due to the inherent coupling of alignment with other tasks.
-Furthermore, managing speaker turns and maintaining correct sequential order in multi-party conversations remain important areas warranting further investigation.
+Beyond the two challenges discussed above, Speech LLMs encounter several additional limitations.
+First, they often struggle to reliably capture and reason over acoustic information, leading to restricted performance in tasks that require fine-grained auditory understanding.
+Another challenge lies in the temporal alignment of speech segments, in particular the definition of independent time boundaries using instruction-based mechanisms.
+This aspect has been relatively underexplored, as it is tightly coupled with downstream tasks.
+Finally, managing speaker turns and preserving correct sequential order in multi-party conversations remain open problems that warrant further investigation.